Do you know what it means to “finish well”?

 Picture the scene.
 I’m driving with my wife in the front seat and our three young kids in the back.

-Since I’m a chicken, I chose to ask the question while driving and couldn’t see their faces.
+Since I’m a bit of a coward, I chose to ask the question while driving so that I couldn’t see their faces as they responded.

 Hey guys, how would you describe your father in a non-physical way?

-There was that silence, so I pushed…and ended up getting pushed back.
+There was that silence, so I pushed and asked the question again…and ended up getting pushed back.

 First child: I know that you love your work.